stevieraykatz/interoperable-addresses/README.md

 # Interoperable Addresses (ERC-7930)

-A minimal TypeScript implementation for creating and managing Interoperable Addresses according to the [ERC-7930 specification](./spec.md).
+A minimal TypeScript implementation for creating and managing Interoperable Addresses according to the [EIP-7930](https://eips.ethereum.org/EIPS/eip-7930).

-## Features

-- ✅ Single lightweight dependency (`@noble/hashes` - audited cryptography library)
-- ✅ Full TypeScript support with type definitions
-- ✅ ERC-7930 v1 binary encoding
-- ✅ Human-readable name format support with checksums
-- ✅ Extensible chain type system (CAIP-350)

 ## Installation